The best place to start, is looking at how much interest you’ll be charged on debt versus how much interest you’ll earn through saving.

 Once you have an emergency fund, consider what’s important to you.
 You may want to:

 As well as knowing when to repay debt and when to save, being a savvy borrower means knowing the difference between types of debt.
-Often people speak about good debt and bad debt.
+You may have heard people speak about good debt and bad debt.

 Good debt may help you become better off over the longer term.